AkvicorEdwards/arg/README.md

 # Installation

 Use the alias "arg".
-To use docopt in your Go code:
+To use Arg in your Go code:

 ```go
 import "github.com/AkvicorEdwards/arg"
 ```

-To install docopt in your $GOPATH:
+To install Arg in your $GOPATH:

 ```shell script
 go get "github.com/AkvicorEdwards/arg"